Tribal Libraries web banner

 How much funding is available?

-The E-Rate program funding is based on demand with an annual Commission-established cap of $4.768 billion for funding year 2023.
-In funding year 2023, schools and libraries requested $2.944 billion in E-Rate support.
+The E-Rate program funding is based on demand with an annual Commission-established cap.
+For example, the cap was $4.768 billion for funding year 2023 while demand from schools and libraries was $2.944 billion.

 How does the E-Rate program work?